Divisiones Regionales de Fútbol in Asturias: Primera Astufutsal

-Futsal has a strong tradition in the Principality of Asturias, especially in small municipalities that do not have a football team or directly a football pitch, like Caravia, Castropol, Las Regueras/Les Regueres, Proaza, Sobrescobio/Sobrescobiu, Teverga/Teberga or Villayón.
+Futsal has a strong tradition in the Principality of Asturias, especially in small municipalities that do not have a football team or directly a football pitch, like Castropol, Las Regueras/Les Regueres, Proaza, Quirós, Sobrescobio/Sobrescobiu, Somiedo or Teverga/Teberga.
 The Real Federación de Fútbol del Principado de Asturias also manages the local futsal competitions.
 Primera Asturfutsal is the first level of the Asturian local futsal league system.
 All the clubs are based in the autonomous community of Asturias.
 It is the fifth level according to the Spanish futsal league system.

 The league

 Primera Asturfutsal is made up by 16 teams.
 At the end of the season, three teams are promoted to Tecera División – Group 5, without any promotion playoff.
 The last four classified are relegated to Segunda Asturfutsal.
 The first five teams at the end of the season qualify directly for the Copa Principado Sénior Fútbol Sala.